World Birding Center: Bentsen-Rio Grande Valley State Park

 The Bentsen-Rio Grande Valley State Park is known for impressive bird-viewing opportunities, with 358 species documented within the park boundaries.
 The 760 acre park was acquired in 1944 for the price of US$1 from the Bentsen family with the stipulation that it be used "solely for Public Park purposes."
 It was initially preserved from agricultural use by the family due to the presence of beautiful native Ebony trees.

 The World Birding Center has its headquarters at this site, and the structures were designed by the Lake Flato architectural firm, known for their attention to sustainable architecture.
 The resulting buildings and grounds were named one of the top ten green designs for 2006 by the American Institute of Architects Committee on the Environment (AIA/COTE).

 Edinburg Scenic Wetlands World Birding Center

 A 40 acre site situated within a municipal park in the city of Edinburg, Texas.
 Notable in that it was developed through re-vegetation of agricultural lands and exists entirely in an urban setting.

 Estero Llano Grande State Park

-A recently expanded 230-acre park built partially on reclaimed agricultural land.
+The Estero Llano Grande State Park is a 230-acre park built partially on reclaimed agricultural land.
 Known best for its wetlands including "Alligator Lake" (a restored oxbow of the Arroyo Colorado), which is named for both the presence alligators, as well as its shape.
 The review of park alligator safety tips is recommended.